Design-pro1/One-step-coding-/README.md

-# One-step-coding for those who are new in gethup.
+# One-step-coding for those who are new in github.
+Github is the best way of growing your coding knowledge